 - A. Jurisdictional Challenges.
-Any challenges to a state party organization in respect to its status as the body entitled to sponsor a delegation from that state must be presented to the DNC at any time up to thirty (30) days prior to the initiation of the state's delegate selection process.
+Any challenges to a State Party organization in respect to its status as the body entitled to sponsor a delegation from that state must be presented to the DNC at any time up to thirty (30) days prior to the initiation of the state's delegate selection process.
 Such a challenge must be brought by at least fifteen (15) Democrats from the state. - B. Submission, Non-Implementation and Violation Challenges.
-Failure to submit or implement an approved affirmative action program and inclusion program by the deadline specified in these rules shall constitute grounds for a challenge with the burden of proof on the challenged party. - 1.
-At any time up to thirty (30) days prior to the initiation of the state's delegate selection process, any group of not less than fifteen (15) Democrats in that state can challenge the affirmative action plan and inclusion program on the basis of non-implementation of a specific requirement of a state plan, which challenge shall include reasonable documentation of alleged violations.
+Failure to submit or implement an approved Affirmative Action Program and Outreach and Inclusion Program by the deadline specified in these rules shall constitute grounds for a challenge with the burden of proof on the challenged party. - 1.
+At any time up to thirty (30) days prior to the initiation of the state's delegate selection process, any group of not less than fifteen (15) Democrats in that state can challenge the Affirmative Action Plan and Outreach and Inclusion Program on the basis of non-implementation of a specific requirement of a state plan, which challenge shall include reasonable documentation of alleged violations.
 (In such challenges, the challenging party shall have the burden of proof, but the challenged party shall present its case first.)